By: Neelam Man Singh Chowdhry

 Prior to a show, we would move into the Rock Garden days in advance, rehearsing at night, with Nek Chand sitting on a ledge, making himself almost invisible.
 He would observe the stress of opening night, with its accompanying shenanigans, and quietly support us, providing endless cups of chai.

-- ‘Nek Chand has been an inspiration for all of us’
+- ‘Nek Chand has enhanced the beauty of Chandigarh’

 What never ceased to amaze me was how a man without a background in architecture or theatre could have created such a technically sound theatre, with its porous rocks providing the perfect acoustics and the stage/audience relationship worked out with mathematical precision.